111wangyechen/vscode-code-spell-checker-plus/README.md

 - Format adaptation: Support technical term formats such as camelCase, snake_case, abbreviations, special characters (@/#), and mixed Chinese-English;
 - Redundancy filtering: Build a common word filter library (common English words, programming keywords like if/for);
 - Field retention: Record "term + source project + domain tag + occurrence frequency" during extraction to lay the foundation for subsequent classification.

+I have completed the tasks of integrating with other modules, optimizing the terminology deduplication logic, and resolving integration issues.
+Let me summarize the key changes made.
+As requested, I have finished the assigned tasks, with the main work including the following:
+Optimized terminology deduplication logic:
+Enhanced the addTerm method in TermManager.ts by adding duplicate checks based on term text Improved the saveTerm method in FileStorage.ts to prevent duplicate terms at the storage layer Added term text-based deduplication processing in the loadAllDomainTerms method to avoid duplicates when loading terms from multiple domains
+Improved query efficiency:
+Added termTextIndex and termVariationsIndex to enable fast term lookup Updated the isTermInDictionary and getTermConfidence methods to leverage the new indexes for improved query performance Modified cache management methods to maintain the new indexes Ensured compatibility with generated terminology files:
+Added a normalizeTerms method to convert the format of generated terms to match our Term interface Updated the loadTerms method to handle two different term formats Enhanced terminology management functionality:
+Ensured correct setting of term timestamps (createdAt and updatedAt) Implemented automatic merging of term domains, variations, and sources All changes have been completed and should be compatible with the existing codebase.
+These optimizations will improve the quality and performance of the terminology database, making terminology management more efficient and reliable.